pottj/LongitudinalMR_POPS_UKBB/README.md

 # MVMR of longitudinal exposure data

-last updated: 17/04/24
+last updated: 20/09/24

-This repository includes code relevant for both the simulation study and the real data analysis using POPS (Pregnancy Outcome Prediction Study) data.
+This repository includes code relevant for my project **MVMR using longitudinal exposure data**.
+It consists of simulation studies and real data applications in POPS (Pregnancy Outcome Prediction Study)  and UK Biobank (UKB).

 ## Overview